Terms of Business

-ANGLO HIBERNIAN Bloodstock Insurance Services Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number 300328.
+Anglo Hibernian Bloodstock Insurance Services Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 300328.

 We may at times act on behalf of the insurer under a delegated authority agreement whereby we are able to quote or issue policy documentation on their behalf.
 Where we recommend a policy with an insurer where we act under a delegated authority agreement we will advise you of this.